I need help planning a funeral. Where do I begin?

 Once you’re finished, we hope you’ll spread the word!
 This is information that everybody should know.
 It is not privileged information.
 These are your rights, your community’s rights, your human rights.

-You can also watch a video from our founder, Caitlin Doughty, who explains what an Advance Directive is, why it’s important to have one, and how you can create your own – it’s easier than you think!
+You can also watch a video that explains what an Advance Directive is, why it’s important to have one, and how you can create your own—it’s easier than you think!

 Our team here at The Order suggests you begin by creating your Advance Directive/Living Will, this will help ensure your wishes are protected, in writing.
 Cake explains: